cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/_index.md

 Notes:

-* The number of IP Lists you can create depends on the Cloudflare plans associated with the zones in your account.
-You can store up to a total of 10,000 items across all your IP Lists, regardless of your plan.
+* The number of IP lists you can create depends on the Cloudflare plans associated with the zones in your account.
+You can store up to a total of 10,000 items across all your IP lists, regardless of your plan.

 * The Cloudflare Enterprise plan provides access to the Cloudflare Open Proxies Managed IP List.
 Other Managed IP Lists are available as part of Enterprise Security Bundles.
 For more information, contact your account team.